UZORRR/caas_api_test_using_yaatt/README.md

 Please try to do the following.

 #### Task 1: Review the existing test files
-* There are some test files in the the `./tests` folder.
-* Have a quick breeze through to familiarise yourself with the format.
+* Have a quick breeze through to the files in the `./tests` folder and their content to familiarise yourself with the format.

 #### Task 2: Add a New Test